catppuccin/userstyles/docs/USAGE.md

 # Configuration

-All usertyles come with three default configuration options; the light flavor, the dark flavor, and the accent color.
+All userstyles come with three default configuration options; the light flavor, the dark flavor, and the accent color.
 Some userstyles may offer additional site-specific options as well.

 ## Decentralized/self-hosted applications